Notice of Privacy Practices

 IV.
 Uses and Disclosures Requiring Your Written Authorization

-- HIV/AIDS Related Information.
-Your Authorization must expressly refer to any HIV/AIDS related information about you in order to permit us to disclose any HIV/AIDS related information about you.
-However, there are certain purposes for which we may disclose your HIV/AIDS information, without obtaining Your Authorization: (1) your diagnosis and treatment; (2) scientific research; (3) management audits, financial audits or program evaluation; (4) medical education; (5) disease prevention and control when permitted by the New Jersey Department of Health and Senior Services; (6) to comply with a certain type of court order; and (7) when required by law, to the Department of Health and Senior Services or another entity.
+C. HIV/AJDS Related Information.
+Your Authorization must expressly refer to any HIV/AIDS related information about you in order to pem1it us to disclose any HIV/AIDS related information about you.
+However, there are certain purposes for which we may disclose your HIV/A.IDS information, without obtaining Your Authorization: (1) your diagnosis and treatment; (2) scientific research; (3) management audits, financial audits or program evaluation; (4) medical education; (5) disease prevention and control when permitted by The New Jersey Department of Health and Senior Services; (6) to comply with a certain type of court order; and (7) when required by law, to the Department of Health and Senior Services or another entity.
 You also should note that we may disclose your HIV/AIDS related information to third party payors (such as your insurance company or HMO) in order to receive payment for the services we provide to you.

 V. Your Rights Regarding Your Protected Health Information

-- For Further Information; Complaints.
-If you desire further information about your privacy rights, are concerned that we have violated your privacy rights or disagree with a decision that we made about access to your PHI, you may contact our Privacy Office.
-You may also file written complaints with the Director, Office of Civil Rights of the U.S. Department of Health and Human Services.
+A. For Further Information; Complaints.
+If you desire further information about your privacy rights, are concerned that we have violated your privacy rights or disagree with a decision that we mad about access to your PHI, you may contact our Privacy Office.
+You may also file written complaints with the Director, Office of Civil Rights of the U.S. Department of Health and Human entices.
 Upon request, the Privacy Office will provide you with the correct address for the Director.
 We will not retaliate against you if you file a complaint with the Director or us.

-- Right to Request Additional Restrictions.
-You may request restrictions on our use and disclosure of your PHI (1) for treatment, payment and health care operations, (2) to individuals (such as a family member, other relative, close personal friend or any other person identified by you) involved with your care or with payment related to your care, or (3) to notify or assist in the notification of such individuals regarding your location and general condition.
+B. Right to Request Additional Restrictions.
+You may request restrictions n our use and disclosure of your PHI (1) for treatment, payment and health care operations, (2) to individuals (such as a family member, other relative, close personal friend or any other person identified by you) involved with your care or with payment related to your care, or (3) to notify or assist in the notification of such individuals regarding your location and general condition.
 While we will consider all requests for additional restrictions carefully, we are not required to agree to a requested restriction.
-If you wish to request additional restrictions, please obtain a request form from our Privacy Office and submit the completed form to the Privacy Office.
+If you wish t request additional restrictions, please obtain a request form from our Privacy Office and submit the completed fom1 to the Privacy Office.
 We will send you a written response.

-- Right to Revoke Your Authorization.
-You may revoke Your Authorization or Your Marketing Authorization, except to the extent that we have taken action in reliance upon it, by delivering a written revocation statement to the Privacy Office identified below.
-[A form of Written Revocation is available upon request from the Privacy Office.]
+D. Right to Revoke Your Authorization.
+You may revoke Your Authorization or Your Marketing Authorization, except to the extent that we have taken action in reliance upon it, by delivering a written revocation statement to the Privacy Office identified below; [A form of Written Revocation is available upon request from the Privacy Office.]

-- Right to Inspect and Copy Your Health Information.
+E. Right to Inspect and Copy Your Health Information.
 You may request access to your medical record file and billing records maintained by us in order to inspect and request copies of the records.
 Under limited circumstances, we may deny you access to a portion of your records.
-If you desire access to your medical records, please obtain a record request form from the Medical Records Office and submit the completed form.
-If you request copies, we will charge you up to $1.00 per page -- for the first 100 pages, and $0.25 per page after that -- up to a maximum of $200.00 per record.
+If you desire access to your medical records, please obtain a record request form from the Medical Records Office and submit the completed form. lf you request copies, we will charge you up to $1.00 per page — for the first 100 pages, and $0.25 per page after that — up to a maximum of $200.00 per record.
 We will also charge you for our postage costs, if you request that we mail the copies to you.

 VI.
 Effective Date and Duration of This Notice